Andrims-Network/Admin-Central/README.md

 Credentials will be grabbed from login div.
 If username field matches to const above, Welcome header will be updated with name via function.
 Then, mainUnlock() fuction is triggered.

 Within mainUnlock() function:

+Resources:
+To read and write to .txt files - https://www.careerride.com/JScript-read-and-write-file.aspx